adonaldson/workspace_app/README.md

 - Figure out directory structure / means of running the app that allows the user to commit their assets folder without conflicting with the workspace app
 - Alter the way .js files are hosted so that we can reuse it for images (ideally served from /assets/images)
 - Check for gaping security holes caused by the 'accept paths from the params'
+- Base layout file (templates/layout.haml) should either be mandatory and generated, or optional.
+Also, should be called layout.html.haml to be consistent with other files
+- deal with favicon better -- push missing requests through to 'public'?

 ## Getting started: